sriramgkn/sriramgkn.github.io/_posts/2024-04-02-kafka-tform-jenkins.md

 ---
 layout: post
-title: Exploring Kafka, Terraform, and Jenkins
+title: Understanding Kafka, Terraform, and Jenkins
 ---

 In this post, we will learn about [Kafka](https://kafka.apache.org/intro), [Terraform](https://www.terraform.io/), and [Jenkins](https://www.jenkins.io/) - three well recognized tools to automate and accelerate software deployment pipelines.